Life Lessons, And How to Identify Your Life Themes - Lisa Steingold

 What is a Life Lesson?

 Just to be SUPER clear, I don’t believe that we are born to learn lessons.
 I believe our souls come to experience certain things.
-And for the very short time we are here, it’s our job to learn how to live life to it’s fullest.
+And for the very short time we are here, it’s our job to learn how to live life in the most meaningful way possible and to the fullest, in whatever that means to each person.

 Some life themes may include;